NiharikaPd0101/.com/README.md

 # ak_ash_rajput.github.io
-this website is my personal web blog copying the files are strictly prohobited.
+this website is my personal web blog, copying the files from here are strictly prohobited.